-ChargerSat-1 is UAHuntsville's first entirely student built CubeSat.
-Virtually all of the subsystems on ChargerSat-1 are designed, tested, and built by student.
-ChargerSat-1 is a technology demonstration of an entirely student built satellite bus.
-ChargerSat-1 will also demonstrate 3 key technologies.
-A gravity gradient stabilization system will passively stabilize the spacecraft.
-4 deployable solar panels will nearly double the power input to the spacecraft.
-The deployable solar panels will also shape the gain pattern of a nadir facing monopole antenna, allowing horizon to horizon communications.
+ChargerSat-1 is UAHuntsville's first CubeSat and is entirely designed, built, and tested by students.
+The satellite is a technology demonstration of a satellite bus capable of supporting future scientific experiments.
+ChargerSat-1 will demonstrate three key technologies.
+A gravity gradient stabilization system will passively orient the spacecraft along the nadir axis.
+Four deployable solar panels will nearly double the power input to the spacecraft.
+They will also shape the gain pattern of a nadir-facing monopole antenna, allowing horizon to horizon communications.

 - Team Members